-A Guide to Fixed and Variable Costs of Doing Business
+The Fixed and Variable Costs of a Small Business

 Learn the Difference Between Fixed and Variable Costs

 When you operate a small business, you have two types of costs - fixed costs and variable costs.

 Fixed costs do not change with the amount of the product that you produce and sell, but variable costs do.

 A change in your fixed or variable costs affects your net income.
 It also affects your company's breakeven point.